-Bank-backed auto loans come with the benefit of long-standing business models and tend to carry the additional perk of in-person customer service.
+Bank-backed auto loans come with the benefit of long-standing business models and tend to have the additional perk of in-person customer service.

-With identical Bankrate scores, M&T Bank and Bank of America are two excellent bank lenders to consider when shopping for your next auto loan, but each carries its own benefits and drawbacks.
-M&T Bank is a solid option for borrowers who wish to finance a small loan, whereas Bank of America supports drivers in all 50 states securing a loan from a dealership.
+M&T Bank and Bank of America are two excellent options when shopping for your next auto loan, but each has its own benefits and drawbacks.
+M&T Bank is better for borrowers who need to finance a small loan, whereas Bank of America supports drivers in all 50 states securing a loan from a dealership.

 M&T Bank vs. Bank of America at a glance